Pros and Cons of Quartz CountertopsNovember 28, 2013

 Pros of Quartz Countertops

-- Durability.
 Quartz is a highly durable material that will not need to be replaced for a very long time.
 It’s also hassle-free after installation.

-- Integrity Sinks.
-Integrity sinks are sinks made with the same slab of quartz as the rest of the countertop, they are leak proof and offer the same advantages as a the rest of the countertop.
+Integrity sinks are sinks made with the same slab of quartz as the rest of the countertop, they are leak proof and offer the same advantages as the rest of the countertop.

-- All natural.
-Quartz is a naturally occurring mineral, in fact it is the second most abundant mineral.
-So you are not cutting your food on a mixture of man made materials that may prove to be bad for you in a decade.
+Quartz is a naturally occurring mineral, in fact, it is the second most abundant mineral.
+So you are not cutting your food on a mixture of man-made materials that may prove to be bad for you in a decade.

 Cons of Quartz Countertops

-- Installation is not simple.
-Quartz being very sturdy and durable, is also very heavy and hard to and move without the right tools and experience.
+Quartz is very sturdy and durable, which also makes it very heavy and hard to and move without the right tools and experience.

-- Price.
 Quartz can be more expensive than other countertop material.
-Yes, it increases your home value, but at at an initial investment.
+Yes, it increases your home value, but at an initial investment.